Anabaptist theology: Justification

-Anabaptists "dismissed the Lutheran doctrine of justification, a dead faith as they called it, which was unable to produce Christian love and good works."
-Peter Riedemann wrote:
+Anabaptists dismissed the Lutheran doctrine of justification, labeling it a dead faith that was unable to produce Christian love and good works.
+Peter Riedemann wrote that so-called Christians who profess to love God while clinging to sinful practices are akin to the heathens who merely learned outward service to God.

-These so-called Christians can be compared with the heathen who were led into the land of Israel by the Assyrian king and were settled in cities.
-The Lord sent lions among them to kill them, until a priest from Israel came and taught them the manner and practice of the law.
-Those heathen learned to serve the God of heaven.
-But they continued in their abominable practices.
-God was not pleased with their service, and their children followed in their footsteps.

-That is just what can be seen in the so-called Christians of today, especially the Lutherans.
-They continually profess to love and serve God and will not give up evil, sinful practices and the whole service of the devil.
-They continue to walk from generation to generation; as their fathers did, so do they, and even worse.
-John clearly states in what way they walk in truth!

-Rather than a forensic justification that only gave a legal change of one's status before God, early Anabaptists taught that "justification begun a dynamic process by which the believer partook of the nature of Christ and was so enabled to live increasingly like Jesus."
-Riedemann explained this ontological justification in these words:
+Rather than a forensic justification that only gave a legal change of one's status before God, early Anabaptists taught that justification sparked a transformation in which the believer assumed the nature of Christ.
+Riedemann explained this ontological justification by stating that Christ redeems humanity from sin and dwells within to conquer it.

-In the first place, we believe that we have salvation in Christ.
-We believe that Christ has redeemed us from the might and snare of the devil, in which we were held captive, for He has robbed the devil of his power and overwhelmed him.
-The devil's snares are the sins in which we were imprisoned.
-By sinning we were serving the devil until Christ came to dwell in us by faith.
-Then through Christ's strength and work in us, our sin was weakened, quenched, put to death, and taken away from us, so that we could live for righteousness.
-Christ is the one who brings about this righteousness in us, because without him we can do nothing.

 Preservation

 Anabaptist theology traditionally teaches conditional security.
 However, in the 20th century, particularly in North America, some Mennonites, have adopted the doctrine of eternal security.

 Loss of the Holy Spirit

 The majority of Anabaptists have historically believed that a person can lose the Holy Spirit through willful sin and disobedience, as maintaining faith required an ongoing commitment to righteousness.

 However, the Lutheran Book of Concord claims that there were certain Anabaptists who taught that it was impossible for someone who had been justified to lose the Holy Spirit.
 The Concord condemned this view, asserting that those who have received the Holy Ghost may still fall from grace and depart from the divine favor of God.